naitikwrk/react-code-interview/README.md

 ## Some pointers

-1) You will have 45 minutes to complete the code exercise.
+1) You will be given 45 minutes to complete the code exercise.
 There are no marks/points system for this code exercise.
-Do not worry if you are unable to implement all the features, if you get stuck with any feature, move on to another one.
+Do not worry if you are unable to implement all the features.
+If you get stuck at any point, move on to another feature.
 Your code evaluation will have more weightage on how well you write your code and your understanding of React and Javascript concepts.

-2) You are free to use google, stackoverflow, etc. to lookup for ideas/solutions if you get stuck anywhere.
+2) You are free to use google, stackoverflow, etc. anytime to look up ideas/solutions.

-3) You are free to use any 3rd party package/library for the implementation.
+3) You are free to use any 3rd party npm package/library for the implementation.

 ## Environment setup